DataDog/integrations-core/istio/README.md

 #### Openmetrics V1 configuration (Legacy) with generic metric collection

 Be sure to exclude Istio and Envoy metrics from your configuration to avoid high custom metrics billing.
-Use `ignore_metrics` if configuring the Openmetrics V2 (`openmetrics_endpoint` enabled).
+Use `ignore_metrics` if using the Openmetrics V1 configuration (`prometheus_url` enabled).

 ```yaml
 instances: